Travel Requirements

 Documents for Travel and Re-entry to the United States to Resume Studies:

-Documents for Travel and Re-entry to the United States to Resume Optional Practical Training:
+Documents for Travel and Re-entry to the United States to Resume Optional Practical Training or STEM OPT:

-• Form I-20 from Florida Institute of Technology endorsed by an International Student and Scholar Services advisor for re-entry to resume Optional Practical Training.
+- Form I-20 from Florida Institute of Technology endorsed by an International Student and Scholar Services advisor for re-entry to resume Optional Practical Training or STEM are good for 6 months OR until you leave Florida Tech; whichever is earlier.

 Documents for Travel Inside the United States

-For details concerning travel to Alaska or Hawaii, please consult with the Office of International Students and Scholar Services.
-To be prepared for the unusual possibility of an immigration check by U.S. officials, we recommend that you always carry photocopies of your passport (photo, signature and expiration date pages), your visa, and I-20.
+If traveling to Alaska, it is best to be prepared for the unusual possibility of an immigration check by U.S. officials, we recommend that you always carry photocopies of your passport (photo, signature and expiration date pages), your visa, and I-20.

 Renewing your F1/J1 Visa in your Home Country